pavelnovikau/triple_submit/README.md

 - Italian (Italiano)
 - Russian (Русский)

-You can manually change the language in the popup settings.
+You can manually change the language in both the popup and options page settings.
+The language choice is synchronized between both interfaces for a consistent experience.

 ## Development